umutacar/DC/tex/README.md

 # Grammar

 ## Note: Plural items, sections, atoms, etc can be tricky.
-I try to make sure that these are non-empty, so that they can be wrapped inside options.
 If a plural item can be empty and it is wrapped by an option, it will lead to conflicts.
+I therefore avoid options and allow all plurals to be empty.

 ## preambles and tailtexts